verana-labs/verana-docs/docs/learn/verifiable-public-registry/20-trust-registries.md

 ```

-In the VVTN, each created `Trust Registry` specifies:
+In a VPR, each created `Trust Registry` specifies:

 - an ecosystem controlled resolvable DID
 - One or more ecosystem governance framework document(s)